IyalooShivute-IS/networkwalks-B082-week4-Capstone-Project/README.md

 <img width="1180" height="328" alt="image" src="https://github.com/user-attachments/assets/55536166-3483-48e1-909e-b0e52d8a8c27" />

-**_The detailed report of Week 4: Penetration Testing for Mediroza General Hospital_**.
+**_The detailed Report for Week 4: Penetration Testing for Mediroza General Hospital is attached in the repository_**.

 ## 📌 6.
 Conclusion
+A full attack chain from the login page to extremely sensitive internal data was discovered during this assessment.
+There was no need for advanced tool or expertise.
+Every vulnerability identified in this research is well-known and has established remedies.
+Before the system is utilized to store or provide actual patient data, I recommend the client to address all Critical and High findings immediately.

-This lab helped me understand how password cracking works step by step and why it is important to use strong passwords for protection.
-I also learned that if a password is short or common, it can be found quickly, which proves the need for strong passwords.
+Moreover, this lab made it easier for me to comprehend how password cracking works and why it's crucial to use strong passwords for security.
+I also discovered that short or common passwords are easily cracked, which further highlights the need for strong passwords.

 ## 📌 7.
 Evidences